syncfusion-content/jsp-docs/jsp/installation-and-upgrade/System-Requirements.md

 # System Requirement

-The following topic describes the system requirements for Syncfusion JSP platform.
+The system requirements for using our Syncfusion JSP platform are as follows

 ### Operating Systems